What effect will a scholarship have on my financial aid?

 It could be taxable income.
 Scholarships become taxable only if they are greater than the awardees' costs for tuition, books, and supplies - and then only the amount greater than those costs is taxable.
 It is a good idea to keep receipts for these items. ("Supplies" does not include housing.)
 The taxable amount of a scholarship is self-reported.
 It does not require a 1099 form.

 What is the difference between a scholarship and a grant?

 Scholarships are typically based on merit and derive from private sources, whereas grants are typically based on need and derive from the federal or state government.

 Can I reapply for a scholarship?

-Yes, certainly, if you've not been a recipient.
+Yes, certainly.
 If you have been a recipient, check the guidelines; if nothing prevents reapplication, try again.

 Where do I go to receive the money?

 Most scholarship monies are sent directly to the UW-EC Business Office and applied to the recipient's bill for tuition.
-If scholarship monies exceed the tuition bill, a refund check will be issued to you.
+If scholarship monies exceed the tuition bill, a refund check will be issued to you after the semester begins.

 Should I send a thank you note to the donor?

 Yes!
 It is always a courtesy to send a thank you note and donors love to hear from the recipient.
 Most Foundation scholarships from UW-Eau Claire will give specific information on where to send a thank you note and to whom it should be addressed.
 Send the thank you note shortly after receiving the notification letter that you have been selected.